cpan-authors/IPC-Run/README.md

     The subroutine will be called each time some data is read from the child.

-    The >pipe operator is different in concept than the other '>' operators, although it's syntax is similar:
+    The >pipe operator is different in concept than the other '>' operators, although its syntax is similar:

         $h = start \@cat, $in, '>pipe', \*OUT, '2>pipe', \*ERR;
         $in = "hello world\n";